aws-samples/amazon-cognito-passwordless-email-auth/cognito/README.md

 This is the easiest path.
 Find the Serverless Application in the [Repository](https://console.aws.amazon.com/serverlessrepo/) using tags "cognito" and "passwordless" or navigate to it directly with [this link](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:520945424137:applications~amazon-cognito-passwordless-email-auth).

+If you deploy the Serverless Application you'll get a CloudFormation stack that includes a preconfigured Cognito user pool.
+The outputs of the CloudFormation stack will contain the ID's of the user pool and client, that you can use in your client web app.

 #### Pre-requisite

 - You need to have a [verified E-Mail address in Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses-procedure.html) to send the e-mails from.
 Also, if you don't want the mails to end-up in spam folders, [verify the domain as well](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-domain-procedure.html).